amirh0ss3in/SoME4/script.md

 So, how do you make progress on a problem that seems fundamentally impossible?
 Sometimes, the answer is to step back and change the question entirely.

-The Ising model is defined by its matrix of tensions, the `Jᵢⱼ` values.
+The Ising model is defined by its matrix of tensions, the $J_{ji}$ values.
 For decades, the most studied cases were those where these tensions were either uniform and repeating, or completely random.

 But a young physics student began to wonder about the nature of that `J` matrix itself.
 What other kinds of structures could it have?

 He imagined a system where the components weren't all identical, but had an intrinsic rank or identity.
 A hierarchy.
 And he posed a simple, creative question: "What if the interaction between any two spins was a direct function of their rank?"

-He started with the simplest rule he could think of: the tension between any two spins is just the sum of their ranks, `Jᵢⱼ` equals `i` plus `j`.
+He started with the simplest rule he could think of: the tension between any two spins is just the sum of their ranks, $J_{ji}$ equals `i` plus `j`.
 He had defined a new mathematical world.
 But what were its laws?
 What did its most stable state—its ground state—look like?

 With a small computer, he could begin to explore.
 He set the number of spins to 10 and had the machine search through all 1,024 possible configurations to find the one with the lowest energy.
 The result was surprisingly simple.
 A clean split.
 Two blocks of spins, all aligned together.